African American Museum of Iowa: History

 The following year, the AAMI was devastated by the Iowa flood of 2008.
-The first floor of the Museum, home to the education and collection staff as well as the gift shop, rental hall, and both exhibits, was filled with 5.5 feet of standing water.
-This catastrophic natural disaster caused significant damage to the building and at least half of the Museum's artifacts, necessitating $1.3 million in repairs.
+The first floor of the museum, home to the education and collection staff as well as the gift shop, rental hall, and both exhibits, was filled with 5.5 feet of standing water.
+This catastrophic natural disaster caused significant damage to the building and at least half of the museum's artifacts, necessitating $1.3 million in repairs.

 On January 17, 2009, the AAMI was reopened to the public, featuring building renovations and repairs as well as a new temporary exhibit: No Roads Lead to Buxton.
-A new permanent exhibit, Endless Possibilities, was opened on December 15, 2009 and uses Photograph|photos, objects, stories, and multimedia to trace the journeys of Iowa’s African Americans.
+A new permanent exhibit, Endless Possibilities, was opened on December 15, 2009, and uses photos, objects, stories, and multimedia to trace the journeys of Iowa's African Americans.

+In spring 2023, the AAMI held a groundbreaking ceremony for its on-going renovation project.
+The $5M project began in response to the City of Cedar Rapids' updates to the flood control system.
+Given the AAMI's close proximity to the Cedar River, the new flood wall and gate directly impacted the building's entrance.
+The AAMI saw this impact as an opportunity to make other, necessary changes to both the interior and the exterior of the museum while growing our endowment.
+In addition to the $5M being raised for the renovation project, the AAMI seeks to grow its endowment by $1M.

+The Museum reopened to the public in May 2024 forllowing the renovation project.
+The public art piece, Trumpet, was relocated near the Museum's new lobby.

-Collection & exhibits
+Collection and exhibits

 The AAMI's collection includes more than 2,000 artifacts, 70 linear feet of archives, and 200 oral histories.
 Additionally, the AAMI's Library holds more than 1,000 volumes on African and African American topics.

 Exhibit galleries

 The AAMI has two exhibit galleries on site.
 The first of these contains Endless Possibilities, which was installed in 2009.
-This permanent exhibit traces Iowa’s African American heritage from its origins in Western Africa through Slavery, the American Civil War, the Underground Railroad, the Civil Rights Movement, and struggles and accomplishments today.
+This permanent exhibit traces Iowa's African American heritage from its origins in Western Africa through Slavery, the American Civil War, the Underground Railroad, the Civil Rights Movement, and struggles and accomplishments today.

-The second exhibit is housed in the Gale Sayers Changing Exhibit Gallery, which displays at least one new temporary exhibit each year.
-The 2017 temporary exhibit is If Objects Could Talk, which allows visitors to view part of the Museum’s collection and see how everyday objects turn into invaluable historic records.
-Each object, photograph, and document has a story to tell about Iowa’s history and the contributions African Americans have made to the state.

-Previous exhibits in the Gale Sayers Changing Exhibit Gallery include: